hamidrezajahandar/RoboticExamSetup/README.md

 # RoboticExamSetup
-Pytho Repo Used for Setting up
+Pytho Repo Used for Setting up the robotic Exam, including:
+1. Mo-Cap Probe Tip Identification